QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/_knowledge/index.md

 * 🧬 ensure integrity <small>(checksum)</small>
 * ✅ ensure authenticity <small>(certificate, signatures)</small>

-There are three kind of cryptographic algorithms
+There are three categories of cryptographic algorithms:

 * [Symmetric algorithms](/cybersecurity/cryptography/algorithms/symmetric/index.md): one shared private key
 * [Asymmetric algorithms](/cybersecurity/cryptography/algorithms/asymmetric/index.md): one public key, one private key
 * [Hashing algorithms](/cybersecurity/cryptography/algorithms/hashing/index.md): no key, generate a digest
 </div><div>

-Cryptanalysis are those with the duty to analyse and find weakness in the underlying maths of cryptographic algorithms.
+Cryptanalysts are those with the duty to analyze and find weaknesses in the underlying math of cryptographic algorithms.

-➡️ Python is quite used in cryptography, because reasons like there are many libraries with cryptographic algorithms, integers are not limited in size, it's popular in mathematical fields...
+➡️ Python is quite used in cryptography, because reasons like there are many libraries with cryptographic algorithms, integers are not limited in size, and it's popular in mathematical fields...

 **Where to learn?**